 Alimony is considered income in the state of Utah.
 For as long as you pay alimony, it is tax deductible.
 The receiving spouse must claim the alimony as income on his or her tax returns.

 If you have been served with divorce papers or you are contemplating filing for divorce, contact Utah assets and debts divorce attorney Eric Swinyard for a consultation about your case.
 Since the division of assets and debts can be a complicated process, it is best to have an attorney who is experienced in the area to ensure you receive a fair and equitable distribution, even if you and your spouse agree on the division of assets and liabilities.
+Eric M. Swinyard, Attorney at Law provides skilled legal advice in Utah County and Salt Lake County for family law issues including divorce, child custody, child support, alimony, and guardianship.
 Contact divorce attorney Eric M. Swinyard by calling our law office at (801)-997-6164 or fill out our online form today.